Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 3. Embedded versus Binary geometry content format
  a.
-Embedded geometry: as text (JSON) inlined with other metadata within featureData resource – to support profiles where run-length encoding of feature-IDs along the vertex data is suboptimal used by: the canonical points profile.
+Embedded geometry: as text (JSON) inlined with other metadata within featureData resource – to support profiles where run-length encoding of feature-IDs along the vertex data is suboptimal
+ 	      Used by: the canonical points profile.

  b.
 Binary format: for voluminous, ready to render/use geometries and cached attributes.
 Both typed array buffer views as well as fixed format binary buffers are supported.
 	-	The mesh-pyramids profile uses ‘array buffer views’ (ArrayBufferView follows the Khronos Typed Array specification)